rpk0/rpk_site/_posts/programming/2014-10-16-automatically-create-jekyll-posts-with-thor.md

 ```

 In this example, the `method_options` have been supplied with several parameters.
-The first parameter is the full name of the option. this is translated into a -- option on the command line.
+The first parameter is the full name of the option, this is translated into a -- option on the command line.
 The second is the alias option to provide a short version of this option
-and the last one is the `desc` parameter which adds a description for the option, when printing out the full usage for a command.
+and the last one is the `desc` parameter which adds a description for the option, when printing out the full usage for a command,
 for example:

 If you run `thor post:help new` you should see the following output: